Reid Hall: Academic rebirth

 In 1922, Reid began converting the complex to house a center for advanced and university studies for American women.
 Reid Hall became important to American women's academics in Western Europe, and grew along with Franco-American artistic activity in the Montparnasse quarter during the inter-war period, with visits and lectures being provided by influential neighbors including Gertrude Stein and Nadia Boulanger.
 During World War II, Reid Hall became a refuge, first for Polish university women, then for Belgian teachers, and later for the women students of the Ecole Normale Superieure de Sèvres.
 After the war, the property was converted once again to a university center, this time with a coeducational student body.
-The Sweet Briar College Junior Year in France was based at Reid Hall.
+The Sweet Briar College Junior Year in France and others were based at Reid Hall.
+Elizabeth Mill Reid's daughter in law (and former social secretary) Helen Rogers Reid continued to own the property but in 1964 she gave the property to Columbia University.
 In September 2018, Reid Hall welcomed the Institute for Ideas and Imagination, an initiative launched by Columbia's President, Lee Bollinger.
 The combination of the Center and the Institute, bring to Reid Hall the significant resources provided by Columbia faculty, students, and administration.